Monitoring and Reporting Policy Number and Last Update

 A grantee manager reviews 25% of the files using the same checklist, including the monitoring results of the first two levels and any corrective action plans.
 She works with delegate staff to correct any findings.
 The manager analyzes compliance issues to determine whether there is a need to adjust procedures or systems.

-- Education coordinators observe teachers and assistant teachers in classrooms once every month, using the Creative Curriculum classroom observation form.
+- Education coordinators observe teachers and assistant teachers in classrooms once every month, using the Creative Curriculum classroom observation form and CLASS.
 They provide feedback on observations and identify areas that require support.

 - The grantee education manager observes all classrooms during site visits, giving special attention to items with low observation ratings.
 She discusses, with delegate staff, any problems of implementation and works with them to resolve them.